 (What makes his world so hard to see clearly is not its strangeness but its usualness).
 Familiarity can blind you too. ―Robert M. Pirsig,

-When traveling in Italy, you see people all over talk about how their wine, music, olive oil, artists, pasta, etc. is the best.
+When traveling in Italy, you come across people all over talk about how their wine, music, olive oil, artists, pasta, etc. is the best.
 No matter where you go, always the best.
 Yet each is different.
 There is a far more palpable sense of place reflected in the uniqueness of the local culture.
 These are treasured and passed down to future generations.
 Quality of life often supersedes quantities of consumption.
 The local culture is a reflection of that place.
 Until recently human cultures have always emerged from a particular place.

 What does that say about our culture?
 It seems to be less and less reflective of the uniqueness of each place.
 We seem to be trying to create a placeless culture based on the written word and images conveyed in our machines.
 The offshoot seems to be less and less connection to each other and our fellow living beings.
 We appear to be trying to create a new world which is not based in the real world.
 A world that does not have the evolutionary capacity to sustain itself.
 We seem to be trying to create a world that cannot be of this world.
 This is the apex of an arrogance based on a growing ignorance of the way the living Earth works.

 You look at where you’re going and where you are and it never makes sense, but then you look back at where you’ve been and a pattern seems to emerge. ―Robert M. Pirsig,